14 Best Web Design Tools in 2024: Comparison Guide

 • Collaboration features for team projects

 Pros: User-friendly interface, great for non-designers.
-Vast array of templates.
+A vast array of templates.

 Cons: Limited free plan with watermarked exports.
 Limitations in customization compared to specialized software.